 Master the Maine Dialect

-The key to talking like you've lived in Maine all your life is to relax your jaw.
-Say "Mainer."
-Notice the tension in your jaw and how it opens only slightly.
-Now say "Mainah," letting your lower jaw drop on the "ah" paht (er, I mean "part").
+The key to talking like you've lived in Maine all your life is to relax your jaw when speaking.
+When you say "Mainer," for instance, you'll notice the tension in your jaw and how it opens only slightly.
+Instead, say "Mainah," letting your lower jaw drop on the "ah" part.
 Practice saying it in an exaggerated manner to get the feel.
 Now you're ready for the rules of Mainespeak:

 - Drop the "g" in "ing."
-Stopping and starting = stoppin' and startin', or more correctly, stoppin' and stahtin'.
+Stopping and starting = stoppin' and startin', or more specifically, stoppin' and stahtin'.

 - Drag out some one-syllable words into two syllables.
-There becomes they-uh.
-Here becomes hee-ah.
-And a dee-ah can be a crittah or your sweethaht.
+There becomes "they-uh."
+Here becomes "hee-ah."
+A "dee-ah" can be a "crittah" or your "sweethaht."